gregleeform/landviewer/README.md

 The `python_app/` directory contains an in-progress PySide6 port of the Landviewer app.
-The current prototype reproduces the upload workflow, offers an interactive cadastral crop workspace, and now includes both manual and guided automatic pinning tools so you can align the cadastral overlay on top of the field photo directly on the desktop.
+The current prototype reproduces the upload workflow, offers an interactive cadastral crop workspace, and now includes both manual and guided automatic pinning tools along with the advanced colour filter dialog so you can isolate parcel lines before aligning the overlay on top of the field photo directly on the desktop.

 ### Run the desktop prototype